RunestoneInteractive/thinkcspy/_sources/ClassesDiggingDeeper/Glossary.rst

 --------

 .. glossary::

-    deep copy
-        To copy the contents of an object as well as any embedded objects, and any objects embedded in them, and so on; implemented by the ``deepcopy`` function in the ``copy`` module.

     deep equality
-        Equality of values, or two references that point to objects that have the same value.
+        Equality of values, i.e., two references that point to objects that have the same value.

-    shallow copy
-        To copy the contents of an object, including any references to embedded objects; implemented by the ``copy`` function in the ``copy`` module.
+    inheritance
+        Allows us to define a class that "inherits" the functionality of its parent class, or superclass, and enables us to modify or extend that functionality in our new subclass.

     shallow equality
         Equality of references, or two references that point to the same object.